webgeekbear/note-taker/README.md

 # Note taker

 ## Description
-Allow the user to write and save notes
+Allow the user to write, save, and delete notes

 ## Table of Contents